WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly-Meetings.md

 #### What did you achieve?

 * reviewed and modified the RR introduction and thank Ang made some changes.
-* I am really enjoyed the Cambridge network day!!!Thank Kirstie gave me this chance!I especially love Prof.Bassett's research!
+* I am really enjoyed the Cambridge network day!!!
+  Thank Kirstie gave me this chance!
+  I especially love Prof.Bassett's research!
   Of course, the other speakers are also great!
   I got lots of motivation and inspiration from this meeting.
+  * KW: So glad you had a great time!

 #### What did you struggle with?